ArduPilot/ardupilot_wiki/dev/source/docs/ardupilot-mumble-server.rst

 Weekly dev calls
 ----------------

 The weekly development call is held on the mumble server in the "Weekly Dev Call" channel.
+A calendar with the meeting can be found at https://calendar.google.com/calendar/embed?src=rgdbom27tb1vlo62kjjnmt8va4%40group.calendar.google.com

 Time of the meeting is:

 - San Fran: Mon 4pm PDT
 - New York: Mon 7pm EDT